sr-857/threat-hunting-playbooks/README.md

 - **Detection catalog** – Manage Sigma and YARA rules with validation tooling and reusable templates.
 - **Run orchestration** – Execute hunts on demand or on a schedule through the REST API, Celery worker, and CLI.
 - **Connector ecosystem** – Translate Sigma logic for Splunk, Elastic, and Sentinel targets with pluggable enrichment primitives.
-- **Operational UI** – Monitor playbooks, configure schedules, and review outcomes through the React/Next.js dashboard.
+- **Operational UI** – Monitor playbooks, configure schedules, review outcomes, and inspect telemetry through the React/Next.js dashboard.
+- **Observability & alerting** – Stream hunt telemetry to Prometheus/Grafana, capture metrics/alerts, and integrate with downstream notification channels.
 - **Artifact governance** – Store results, logs, and supporting assets in PostgreSQL, MinIO, and shared volumes for downstream analysis.

 ## Architecture